 Open Educational Resources (OERs) are teaching materials in a broad range of formats (from full courses to textbooks to streaming videos and many other kinds of learning objects) which are either in the public domain or have been released under an intellectual property license which allows others to use them freely or repurpose as needed.
 See the LIbrary's Open Education guide for further information and assistance.
 See also our new database, Faculty Select, useful for searching for open or low-cost educational materials:

-In response to the coronavirus and GSU's shift to online instruction for May/Summer 2020, the Library has created the Resources for Teaching and Learning Online research guide to help instructors adjust to online instruction.
+In response to the coronavirus and GSU's shift to online instruction for May/Summer 2020 as well as Fall 2020, the Library has created the Resources for Teaching and Learning Online research guide to help instructors adjust to online instruction.

 Possible options for integrating library instruction into your online teaching include: